RT (TV network): Other shows

 Marcin Maczka writes that RT's ample financing has allowed RT to attract experienced journalists and use the latest technology.
 RT anchors and correspondents tend to concentrate on controversial world issues such as the financial and banking scandals, corporate impact on the global economy, and western demonstrations.
 It has also aired views by various conspiracy theorists, including neo-Nazis, white supremacists, and Holocaust deniers (presented as "human rights activists").
 News from Russia is of secondary importance and such reports emphasize Russian modernisation and economic achievements, as well as Russian culture and natural landscapes, while downplaying Russia's social problems or corruption.

 #1917LIVE

 In 2017, RT ran a mock live tweeting program under the hashtag "#1917LIVE" to mark the 100th anniversary of the Russian Revolution.

 The #1917Live project had multimedia social plug-ins, such as Periscope live streaming, as well as virtual reality panoramic videos.

 Programs

-RT's feature programs include (with presenters parenthesised):
+RT's feature programs include (with presenters parenthesized):